 What Is Muscle Fatigue?

-When you do physical tasks or start working out, your muscles, at first, seem strong, sturdy, and stout.
+When you do physical tasks or start working out, your muscles initially seem strong, sturdy, and stout.
 However, repeating moves and actions over time may make your muscle weak and exhausted.
-It’s muscle fatigue.
+And this is muscle fatigue.

 With muscle fatigue, your muscle’s strength and ability decrease.
 The force that helps you move your muscles decreases immensely, and you feel exhausted like a worn-out shoe.